App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 Once you know true incremental contribution, use it to calculate correction factors (uplift multipliers) for your MMP data.

-Core concept: MMP under-reports due to signal loss.
+MMP under-reports due to signal loss.
 Incrementality reveals true contribution.
-Divide true by reported to get multiplier; apply multiplier to daily MMP data for accurate ongoing measurement.
+Divide true by reported to get the multiplier; apply it to daily MMP data for accurate ongoing measurement.

 Step-by-step: